-In an episode of Norman Lear’s 1970s sitcom Good Times, the mother and father raising their kids in the Chicago projects look for a movie to see on their date night, and the only thing showing that isn’t a blaxploitation outing is the 1974 romance Claudine.
+In an episode of Norman Lear’s 1970s sitcom Good Times, the mother (Esther Rolle) and father (John Amos) raising their kids in the Chicago projects look for a movie to see on their date night, and the only thing showing that isn’t a blaxploitation outing is the 1974 romance Claudine.
 Twentieth Century Fox used that difference in order to sell the movie.
-In contrast to the badass poses struck in the ads for Shaft and Superfly and Foxy Brown and Slaughter and Hell Up in Harlem and all the rest, the poster for Claudine showed a beaming extended family striding toward the camera above the tagline, “A heart and soul comedy.
+In contrast to the badass poses struck in the ads for Shaft and Super Fly and Foxy Brown and Slaughter and Hell Up in Harlem and all the rest, the poster for Claudine showed a beaming extended family striding toward the camera above the tagline, “A heart and soul comedy.
 Can you dig it?”
-But far from the family-friendly sap that poster promised, Claudine, which is being released today on DVD and Blu-ray as part of the Criterion Collection, reaches right back to the tough-nosed and wised-up attitudes that characterized American comedies and melodramas in the 1930s.
+But far from the family-friendly sap that poster promised, Claudine, which has been released on DVD and Blu-ray as part of the Criterion Collection, reaches right back to the tough-nosed and wised-up attitudes that characterized American comedies and melodramas in the 1930s.
 Like those movies, it cuts right through Hollywood sentimentality, showing life as it’s lived by what the Golden Age British mystery novelist Henry Wade called “hard-worked people.”

 Claudine (Diahann Carroll) is thirty-six and in eighteen years has acquired two ex-husbands, two ex-almost-husbands, and six kids.
 All seven of them are squeezed into a rundown Harlem apartment where they live on top of one another, fighting for time in the bathroom, or clustered in front of a boxy old flickering TV, the oldest girl Charlene (the remarkable Tamu) taking offense that her Black siblings are cheering on Tarzan.
 The family’s only regular visitor is the one they could do without: the snooty welfare officer ready to take any minor improvement, even one as small as a new iron or coffee pot, as an excuse to reduce Claudine’s benefits.
 What the welfare lady doesn’t know is that Claudine is working, catching the bus to Westchester every weekday for a gig as maid to a bitchy boss who complains that she’s late but otherwise doesn’t acknowledge her existence.
 It’s there that Claudine and Roop (James Earl Jones) get an eyeful of one another.
 What he sees is a gorgeous woman, clearly unused to being treated as a gorgeous woman.
 And what Claudine sees when Roop hoists trash cans into the garbage truck he works on is a solidly built workingman, muscles fighting it out with incipient fat, whose smile is that of someone who hasn’t forgotten the possibility of pleasure.
 The romance catches them both unawares because it isn’t deterred by the exhaustion that threatens to overtake them.
 The first night they go out, Roop shows up in his slick white convertible before Claudine even gets home from work.
 When she does turn up, laden with groceries, she can’t get time in her own bathroom.
 She finally grabs a dress and decides to bathe and change at Roop’s place.
 Their evening out becomes an evening in with Claudine falling asleep in Roop’s tub, and then falling into his bed.